na-na-hi/renget/archive/SillyNAIGuide.md

 # BASIC NAI SETTINGS AND GUIDE
 ***
 DISCLAIMER: Most of this is my own experimentation.
 Whatever works for *me* may not work perfectly for *you*, and I encourage you to experiment with things at your own pace.
 This will be a **SillyTavern** focused guide, assuming you are using **1.9.7** and the **Opus tier** for NAI.
 I'm still experimenting with how it works with lorebooks and multi character cards, so this is the most basic (but attempting to be comprehensive) guide.
+For web users, see: https://rentry.org/NAIChatbot
+- EDIT 8/14/23:
+	- Edited FAQ to be more readable and clearer about model limitations.
+	- Added Tesseract to Configs and other config WIPS.
+	- Working on style and genre guide.
+	- Cleared up Instruct section with more clear example.
 ***
 **Table of Contents**
 [TOC2]